1999AZZAR/Smart-Irrigation-System/README.md

 ## Usage

+Follow these steps to use the smart irrigation system:

 1. Make the necessary hardware connections as described in the "Pin Configuration" section.
 2. Install the required libraries in your Arduino IDE.
 3. Upload the code to your Arduino board.